 Intro to HOA Bylaws, Boards, and Directors

 Owning your own home can be a rich and rewarding experience.
 Many would epitomize it as having your piece of the American dream.
-But if you own a home that is part of a homeowners association, you know that owning can come with extra strings attached.
+But if you own a home that is part of a homeowners association, you know that owning can come with extra strings attached, including HOA bylaws that you are required to follow.

 Like traditional single-family homes, owning real estate within an HOA still requires routine maintenance and care.
 If you want your property to appreciate, making updates and improvements to avoid obsolescence and modernize the property is always an underlying necessity.
 However, you also must take extra steps to comply with requirements you are obligated to follow being a homeowner within an HOA.